 Instructions

-- Add the garlic, ginger, pepper flakes, pepper powder, pepper paste, soy sauce, corn syrup, sugar, mirin, sesame oil, and black pepper.
-Give it a good mix.
+- Once boiling, season the chicken with pepper flakes, pepper powder, pepper paste, soy sauce, corn syrup, sugar, garlic, ginger, mirin, oyster sauce, sesame oil, and black pepper.
+Mix this thoroughly and simmer for 15 minutes.

-- Let it cook on medium-high heat for 25 minutes.
+- Add the potatoes, carrots, onion, and jalapeño.
+Let it braise on medium-high heat for 25 minutes.
 Add the scallions in the last 5 minutes.

 - Serve with rice and enjoy!